ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 hints of the database named core.

-**Variants:**
+.. tacv:: auto @num

-#. auto numForces the search depth to be num.
-The maximal search depth
-   is 5 by default.
+  Forces the search depth to be :n:`@num`.
+The maximal search depth is `5` by default.

-#. auto with ident 1 … ident n Uses the hint databases ident 1 … ident
+.. tacv:: auto with {+ @ident}

-   n in addition to the database core.
-See Section 8.9.1 for the list of pre-defined databases and the way to create or extend a database.
+  Uses the hint databases :n:`{+ @ident}` in addition to the database core.
+See :ref:`TODO-8.9.1-thehintsdatabasesforautoandeauto` for the list of pre-defined databases and the way to create or extend a database.

+.. tacv:: auto with *

-#. auto with *Uses all existing hint databases.
-See Section 8.9.1
+  Uses all existing hint databases.
+See :ref:`TODO-8.9.1-thehintsdatabasesforautoandeauto`

-#. auto using lemma 1 , … , lemma n Uses lemma 1 , …, lemma n in
+.. tacv:: auto using {+ @lemma}

-   addition to hints (can be combined with the with ident option).
-   Iflemma i is an inductive type, it is the collection of its constructors which is added as hints.
+  Uses :n:`{+ @lemma}` in addition to hints (can be combined with the with :n:`@ident` option).
+If :n:`@lemma` is an inductive type, it is the collection of its constructors which is added as hints.

+.. tacv:: info_auto

-#. info_autoBehaves like auto but shows the tactics it uses to solve
+   Behaves like auto but shows the tactics it uses to solve the goal.
-   the goal.
 This variant is very useful for getting a better understanding of automation, or to know what lemmas/assumptions were used.

-#. [info_]auto [num] [using lemma 1 , … , lemma n ] [withident 1 …
+.. tacv:: [info_]auto [@num] [using {+ @lemma}] [with {+ @ident}]

-   ident n ]This is the most general form, combining the various options.
+  This is the most general form, combining the various options.

+.. tacv:: trivial

-#. trivialThis tactic is a restriction of auto that is not recursive
-   and tries only hints that cost 0.
-Typically it solves trivial equalities like X=X.
+   This tactic is a restriction of auto that is not recursive and tries only hints that cost `0`.
+Typically it solves trivial equalities like :g:`X=X`.

-#. trivial with ident 1 … ident n
+.. tacv:: trivial with {+ @ident}
-#. trivial with *
+.. tacv:: trivial with *
-#. trivial using lemma 1 , … , lemma n
+.. tacv:: trivial using {+ @lemma}
-#. info_trivial
+.. tacv:: info_trivial
-#. [info_]trivial [using lemma 1 , … , lemma n ] [withident 1 … ident
-   n ]
+.. tacv:: [info_]trivial [using {+ @lemma}] [with {+ @ident}]

 .. note::
- auto either solves completely the goal or else leaves it intact. auto and trivial never fail.
+  :tacn:`auto` either solves completely the goal or else leaves it intact. :tacn:`auto` and :tacn:`trivial` never fail.

-See also: Section 8.9.1
+See also: :ref:`TODO-8.9.1-thehintsdatabasesforautoandeauto`

 .. tacn:: eauto
    :name: eauto

-This tactic generalizes auto.
-While auto does not try resolution hints which would leave existential variables in the goal,eauto does try them (informally speaking, it usessimple eapply where auto uses simple apply).
-As a consequence, eauto can solve such a goal:
+This tactic generalizes :tacn:`auto`.
+While :tacn:`auto` does not try resolution hints which would leave existential variables in the goal, :tacn:`eauto` does try them (informally speaking, it usessimple :tacn:`eapply` where :tacn:`auto` uses simple :tacn:`apply`).
+As a consequence, :tacn:`eauto` can solve such a goal:

 .. example::
    .. coqtop:: all